awojaczek-security/SOC-Incident-Analysis_Labs/SOC210 — Possible Brute Force Detected on VPN/00_README/README.md

   <em>Figure 4: AbuseIPDB_2 Screenshot</em>
 </p>

 The next step is to verify the log management information.
+Many entries were found, and their dates and times are very close to the data contained in the alert.

 </p>
 <p align="center">